alizarizwan/Design-Patterns-Assignment-1/README.md

 - `loadsUsageForBrandBLock()` → expects `0.20`.
 - `factoriesCreateCorrectConcreteTypes()` → sanity check.

+## Tests Explained:
+loadsUsageForBrandABulb()
+This test checks that the BrandAFactory correctly creates a Bulb.
+After calling loadUsage(), the bulb should report a usage value of 9.5.
+This ensures the brand-specific implementation behaves as expected.

+loadsUsageForBrandBLock()
+This test verifies that the BrandBFactory correctly creates a Lock.
+After calling loadUsage(), the lock should report a usage value of 0.20.
+This validates that the Brand B lock implementation is working properly.

+factoriesCreateCorrectConcreteTypes()
+This is a sanity check to ensure that both factories (BrandAFactory and BrandBFactory) create non-null instances of both Bulb and Lock.
+This test confirms that the abstract factory design pattern is implemented correctly and consistently across brands.

 ## Screenshots
 Here is the UML class diagram showing the Abstract Factory and Factory Method design: